NativeScript/docs-v7/plugins/debugging-plugins.md

 * plugin's platform specific files (i.e Info.plist, AndroidManifest.xml)
 * plugin's native libraries

-This means that if during development you need to change Info.plist or add a native library to your plugin, then you need to run "tns plugin remove/add your-plugin-name".
+This means that if during development you need to change Info.plist or add a native library to your plugin, then you need to run "tns plugin remove/add <your-plugin-name>".
 This will apply the plugin platform specifics to your demo.
 After that you can continue debugging and developing using `npm link`.